naoko-portfolio/Network-Protocol-Analysis-Using-Wireshark/README.md

-# Network Protocol Analysis Using Wireshark
+# Network Traffic Analysis Using Wireshark

 ## Overview

-This project analyzes what happens behind the scenes when I open google.com.
+This project analyzes what happens behind the scenes when I open **google.com**.
-Using Wireshark, I captured and analyzed DNS, TCP, TLS, and HTTPS-related traffic.
+Using Wireshark, I captured and analyzed the network traffic, including DNS, TCP, TLS, and HTTPS.

 ## Environment

 - Windows 11
 - Microsoft Edge
 - Wireshark 4.6.6
+- Figma (network diagrams)

 ## Goal